Visit our latest live Events and Webinars with experts and get all your questions answered

 Download the Spain Buying Guide

-Visa options for non-EU citizens
+Visa and residency options for non-EU citizens

 If you’re a UK, US or other non-EU national, you can visit Spain for up to 90 days in any 180-day period without a visa.
 This covers holidays, viewing trips and short stays – but if you’re hoping to spend longer in your home, you’ll need to apply for a visa.